trynthink/scout/docs/tutorials.rst

 :download:`Example <examples/Thermoelastic HP (Prospective).json>` -- Thermoelastic Heat Pump ECM (:ref:`Details <ecm-example-detailed-input>`)

-The energy efficiency, installed cost, and lifetime values in an ECM definition can be specified as a point value or with separate values for one or more of the applicable baseline market keys (|baseline-market|).
+The energy efficiency, installed cost, and lifetime values in an ECM definition can be specified as a point value or with separate values for one or more of the following applicable baseline market keys: :ref:`json-climate_zone`, :ref:`json-bldg_type`, :ref:`json-end_use` and :ref:`json-structure_type`.
 As shown in :numref:`table-detailed-input-options`, the allowable baseline market keys are different for the energy efficiency, installed cost, and lifetime values.

 .. table:: The baseline market keys that can be used to provide a detailed specification of the energy efficiency, installed cost, or lifetime input fields in an ECM definition depend on which field is being specified.
    :name: table-detailed-input-options